lyrra/guilemacs/README.rst

   This branch is just a pointer to the most recent rebase branch.

+* guile-20230101
+  Rebasing the attempt from 2019.
+Trying to squash many additional (cleanup) commits.
+  Based on emacs version 27.0.50.

 * guile-20190824

   2019's rebase attempt.
 Succeded to the point of running alot of